S. A. Raheem

 Seyadu Abdul Raheem (செய்யது அப்துல் ரகீம்; 9 August 1921 – 1989) was a Sri Lankan Muslim diplomat, politician and Member of Parliament.

 Early life

 Raheem was born on 9 August 1921.
 He was educated at St. Xavier's Boys' College, Jaffna Central College and Jaffna College.

 Career

 Raheem entered local politics in 1960, serving as chairman of Mannar Town Council between 1962 and 1972.

-Raheem contested the 1970 parliamentary election as the United National Party's candidate in Mannar but was defeated by incumbent V. A. Alegacone of the Illankai Tamil Arasu Kachchi.
-Alegacone died on 25 November 1973, Raheem contested the ensuing by-election on 25 February 1974 and was elected to Parliament.
+Raheem contested the 1970 parliamentary election as the United National Party's candidate in Mannar but was defeated by the incumbent V. A. Alegacone of the Illankai Tamil Arasu Kachchi.
+Alegacone died on 25 November 1973, Raheem contested the ensuing by-election on 25 February 1974 and was elected to Parliament in a close contest, gaining 12,974 votes against 12,899 by S.M.
+Johan Mark.